ll-zerr/gaming-site-login/README.md

 - Create a company name and logo.
 - Add a header and footer to the page.
+- Enable language translation with the selected language button.

 ### View My Project: